Best Golfers to Never Win a Major

 He had 19 top tens in majors including losing a play-off for the US Open to Tommy Armour and two 2nd place finishes at the Masters.

 You could certainly make a good case for Harry to be considered the best player to never win a major.
-Based on both these PGA Tour wins and the number of times he managed to get into the top ten in majors.
+Based on both his PGA Tour wins and the number of times he managed to get into the top ten in majors.

 Miguel Angel Jiminez